LincaMarius/ISAP-1_Logisim_Simulation/README.md

 -	EI = 0

 We will consider all instructions to be NOP, so if an opcode does not have an associated instruction, it will automatically be treated as a NOP instruction.

-By doing so I will be able to test the functionality of the computer using the minimum of electronic components.
-Thus, by reducing the number of components that enter the structure of a system, we reduce the probability of a defect occurring, and in case we have an implementation error, we reduce the number of blocks that must be tested by default, and we reduce the debugging time.

-Result:
--	NEXT = T3

 The implementation of the Control Unit block in Logisim is shown in the following figure: